jfpoilpret/fast-arduino-lib/README.md

 - Arduino UNO
 - Arduino NANO
 - Arduino MEGA
-- Arduino Leonardo (without USB support)
+- Arduino Leonardo (with only partial USB support)
 - Breadboard ATmega328 at 8MHz and 16MHz
 - Breadboard ATtiny84 at 8MHz
 - Breadboard ATtiny85 at 8MHz

 I intend to probably add support some day for:

-- Arduino Leonardo with USB support
+- Arduino Leonardo with full USB support

 A [step-by-step tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html) is available for those who want to learn FastArduino API; it covers the whole FastArduino core API.
 In addition to that, the [FastArduino API](http://jfpoilpret.github.io/fast-arduino-lib/) is fully documented through [doxygen](http://www.stack.nl/~dimitri/doxygen/).